Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

 - shared JWT

-  - when identity of the end user is needed in access control, and the microservice isn't relevant
+  - when identity-of the end user is needed in access control, and the microservice isn't relevant
   - need to carry user context on every request
   - still, JWT with mTLS is better option.(double defense)
   - how
     - STS authenticates the reqeust once, returns new JWT
     - this JWT is used acroos all requests
-    - the microservice validated JWT by itself.
+    - the microservice validated-JWT by itself.

   ![jwt_shared](./jwt_shared.jpg)